AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 #  SpriteKit Inertial Camera

-This is a custom camera for SpriteKit that allows you to freely navigate around the scene.
-You can use pan, pinch, and rotation gestures to control the camera.
-When the gesture ends, the camera maintain the velocity of the gesture and gradually slows it down over time.
+This is a camera for SpriteKit that allows you to navigate around the scene using multi-touch gestures.
+You can pan, pinch, and rotate to control the camera.
+When a gesture ends, the camera maintain the velocity of the transformation then gradually slows it down over time.

-## Screen recording
+## Video

 A GIF (7.3MB, 10fps) is attached below.
 [Higher quality screen recording](https://www.achrafkassioui.com/images/SpriteKit-Inertial-Camera-Demo.mp4) (18MB).